 An individual can become a Member, and there are nine membership levels to choose from depending on your situation and what benefits you are seeking.

 I was a part of the Greater Philadelphia Passive House Association (GPPHA) and/or Living Building Challenge-Philadelphia Collaborative (LBC-PC).
 Are they still active?

 GPPHA, LBC-PC, and DVGBC became one organization with a single membership structure and shared benefits.
 In 2017, this newly formed alliance became Green Building United.
-GPPHA is now the Passive House Community of Green Building United, and LBC-PC is now the Living Building Challenge Community of Green Building United.
+GPPHA is now the Passive House Community of Green Building United, and LBC-PC is now the Living Future Community of Green Building United.

-Are the Passive House Community and Living Building Challenge Community separate from Green Building United?
+Are the Passive House Community and Living Future Community separate from Green Building United?

 We are one organization: Green Building United.
-The Passive House Community and Living Building Challenge Community continue to focus on activities specific to these rating systems, but as parts of the whole, striving to achieve the mission, vision, and goals of the larger organization.
+The Passive House Community and Living Future Community continue to focus on activities specific to these rating systems, but as parts of the whole, striving to achieve the mission, vision, and goals of the larger organization.

 How do I stay up-to-date on Green Building United activities and opportunities?

 The best way to find out what is happening at our organization is by signing up for our e-newsletter.
-You can sign up for our general e-newsletter and/or for specific e-newsletters including Delaware, Lehigh Valley, Living Building Challenge, and Passive House.
+You can sign up for our general e-newsletter and/or for specific e-newsletters including Delaware, Lehigh Valley, Living Future, and Passive House.

 I’d like to volunteer.
 Where do I start?